liborty/rstats/README.md

 ## Introduction

-`Rstats` is primarily about characterising sets of n points, each represented as a `Vec`, in space of `d` dimensions (where d is `vec.len()`).
-It has applications mostly in Machine Learning and Data Analysis.
+`Rstats` has a small footprint.
+Nonetheless the best methods are implemented, primarily with Data Analysis and Machine Learning in mind.
+They include multidimensional `nd` analysis, i.e. characterising sets of n points in space of d dimensions.

-Several branches of mathematics: statistics, linear algebra, information theory and set theory are combined in this one consistent crate, based on the fact that they all operate on these same objects.
-The only difference being that an ordering of their components is sometimes assumed (linear algebra, set theory) and sometimes it is not (statistics, information theory, set theory).
+Several branches of mathematics: statistics, information theory, set theory and linear algebra are combined in this one consistent crate, based on the abstraction that they all operate on the same data objects (here Rust Vecs).
+The only difference being that an ordering of their components is sometimes assumed (in linear algebra, set theory) and sometimes it is not (in statistics, information theory, set theory).

-`RStats` begins with basic statistical measures and vector algebra, which provide self-contained tools for the machine learning (ML) multidimensional algorithms but can also be used in their own right.
+`Rstats` begins with basic statistical measures, information measures,  vector algebra and linear algebra.
+These provide self-contained tools for the multidimensional algorithms but are also useful in their own right.

-`Non analytical statistics` is preferred, whereby the `random variables` are replaced by vectors of real data.
+`Non analytical statistics` is preferred, whereby the 'random variables' are replaced by vectors of real data.
 Probabilities densities and other parameters are always obtained from the data, not from some assumed distributions.

+`Linear algebra` uses by default `Vec<Vec<T>>`: a generic data structure capable of representing irregular matrices.
+Also, `struct TriangMat` is defined and used for symmetric and triangular matrices (for efficiency reasons).

 Our treatment of multidimensional sets of points is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here:

 * `median correlation`- in one dimension, our `mediancorr` method is to replace `Pearson's correlation`.
 We define `median correlation` as cosine of an angle between two zero median samples (instead of Pearson's zero mean samples).
-This conceptual clarity is one of the benefits of our thinking of a sample as a vector in d dimensional space.
+This conceptual clarity is one of the benefits of thinking of a sample as a vector in d dimensional space.

 * `gmedian and pmedian` - fast multidimensional `geometric median (gm)` algorithms.

 * `madgm` - generalisation to `nd` of a robust data spread estimator known as `MAD` (median of absolute deviations from median).

-* `contribution` - of a point to an nd set.
-Defined as a magnitude of gm adjustment, when the point is added to the set.
-It is related to the point's radius (distance from the gm) but not the same, as it depends on the radii of all the other points as well.
+* `contribution` - of a point to an `nd` set.
+Defined as a magnitude of `gm` adjustment, when the point is added to the set.
+It is related to the point's radius (distance from the `gm`) but not the same, as it depends on the radii of all the other points as well.

-* `comediance` - instead of covariance (matrix).
+* `comediance` - instead of covariance (triangular matrix).
 It is obtained by supplying `covar` with the geometric median instead of the usual centroid.
 Thus `zero median vectors` are replacing `zero mean vectors` in covariance calculations.

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

 In n dimensions, many authors 'cheat' by using `quasi medians` (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are also much slower to compute than our gm.
+In a highly dimensional space, they are also much slower to compute than our `gm`.

-*Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*
+*Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by rotation.*

-In contrast, analyses based on the true geometric median (gm) are axis (rotation) independent.
+In contrast, analyses based on the true geometric median (`gm`) are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
 They are computed here by methods `gmedian` and its weighted version `wgmedian`, in traits `vecvec` and `vecvecg` respectively.

 ## Terminology